Anal fissure: Surgery

-Surgical procedures are generally reserved for people with anal fissure who have tried medical therapy for at least one to three months and have not healed.
+Surgical procedures are generally reserved for people with anal fissures who have tried medical therapy for at least one to three months and have not healed.
 It is not the first option in treatment.

 The main concern with surgery is the development of anal incontinence.
 Anal incontinence can include the inability to control gas, mild fecal soiling, or loss of solid stool.
 Some degree of incontinence can occur in up to 45 percent of patients in the immediate surgical recovery period.
 However, incontinence is rarely permanent and is usually mild.
 The risk should be discussed with one's surgeon.

-Surgical treatment, under general anaesthesia, was either anal stretch (Lord's operation) or lateral sphincterotomy where the internal anal sphincter muscle is incised.
+Surgical treatment, under general anaesthesia, is either anal stretch (Lord's operation) or lateral sphincterotomy where the internal anal sphincter muscle is incised.
 Both operations aim to decrease sphincter spasming and thereby restore normal blood supply to the anal mucosa.
 Surgical operations involve a general or regional anaesthesia.
 Anal stretch is also associated with anal incontinence in a small proportion of cases and thus sphincterotomy is the operation of choice.

 Lateral internal sphincterotomy

 Lateral internal sphincterotomy (LIS) is the surgical procedure of choice for anal fissures due to its simplicity and its high success rate (~95%).
 In this procedure the internal anal sphincter is partially divided in order to reduce spasming and thus improve the blood supply to the perianal area.

 This improvement in the blood supply helps to heal the fissure, and the weakening of the sphincter is also believed to reduce the potential for recurrence.
 The procedure is generally performed as a day surgery after the patient is given general anesthesia.
 The pain from the sphincterotomy is usually mild and is often less than the pain of the fissure itself.
 Patients often return to normal activity within one week.

 LIS does, however, have a number of potential side effects including problems with incision site healing and incontinence to flatus and faeces (some surveys of surgical results suggest incontinence rates of up to 36%).

 Though lateral internal sphincterotomy (LIS) is considered safe on a short-term basis, there are concerns about its long-term safety.
 Pankaj Garg et al. published a systematic review and meta-analysis in which they analyzed the long-term continence disturbance two years after the LIS procedure.
 They found the incidence of long-term continence disturbance to be 14%, so caution and careful patient selection are needed before undergoing LIS.